Framer Speed Optimization: The Ultimate Guide (2026)

 Not all image formats are created equal.
 JPEG and WebP are typically better suited for large hero images compared to PNG, which has a higher file size.
 WebP is particularly effective because it maintains high visual quality while being up to 34% smaller than JPEG.

-For an in-depth guide on optimising images, check out How to Optimise Images and Assets on Your Framer Website for Faster Loading.
+For an in-depth guide on optimizing images, check out How to Optimize Images and Assets on Your Framer Website for Faster Loading.

 3.2 Lazy Loading & Image Settings in Framer